Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Block Editor: this release introduces a new Mailchimp block.
+* Block Editor: this release introduces 2 new blocks:
+	- the Mailchimp block allows your readers to easily subscribe to your Mailchimp newsletter.
+	- The Video block supports VideoPress videos if you've purchased our Premium or Professional plan.

 **Enhancements**